 - exam condition essays

 - vivas (oral exam)

-Knowledge is principally assessed in the June examinations, which are held online.
-In addition, we provide informal assessment opportunities which allow you to evaluate and reflect on the development of your skills and knowledge as you progress through the course.
+Your knowledge is principally assessed in June examinations, which are online.
+In addition, informal assessment opportunities allow you to evaluate and reflect on the development of your skills and knowledge as you progress through the course.

-Visit our teaching webpage for more information on how you will learn and be assessed, including an example first-year timetable.
+Visit our teaching page for more information on how you will learn, including an example first-year timetable.

-The School of Veterinary Medicine and Science is based at the Sutton Bonington Campus, shared with biosciences students.
-The campus is 10 miles south of the main campus, University Park.
-There are free regular daily and evening bus services to University Park Campus in Nottingham and Nottingham city centre, allowing you to take full advantage of the social and sporting activities available there.
-On average, the journey takes 20-30 minutes.
+The School of Veterinary Medicine and Science is based at our Sutton Bonington Campus.
+The campus is 10 miles south of University Park.
+There are regular daily and evening bus services to University Park Campus and Nottingham city centre, allowing you to take full advantage of the social and sporting activities available.
+On average, the journey takes 35-45 minutes.